evanthegrayt/dotfiles/README.md

 configuration, as most people only need to get their environment set up once per-computer they purchase.
-However, I regularly have to set up my workflow on various VMs and Vagrant boxes, and I got tired of contstantly having to manually set up `vim`, `rvm`, `zsh`, etc., so as any good developer would do, I made a script do it all for me.
+However, I regularly have to set up my workflow on various VMs and Vagrant boxes, and I got tired of contstantly having to manually set up `vim`, `rvm`, `zsh`, and the like.
+So, as any good developer would do, I made a script that does it all for me.

 ### Installation and Features
 These are my personal configuration files, and I've taken a lot of steps to make